Oregon Origins Project VI

 director/composer

-Matthew is director of Oregon Origins Project.
+Matthew is founder and executive director of Oregon Origins Project.
 He studied composition at Northwestern University and the Guildhall School of Music and Drama, London.
-Recent commissions include confrontation (2019) for Fear No Music and Wonderland Lullaby (2018) for the Oregon Symphony concert Musical Reflections of Oregon’s Ecosystem.
+His string quartet Oregon Origins: Seven Wonders had its album release in early 2024 and continues to be performed across the state.
+Other commissions include confrontation (2019) for Fear No Music and Wonderland Lullaby (2018) for the Oregon Symphony concert Musical Reflections of Oregon’s Ecosystem.
 For many years Matthew co-produced the WGBH Radio program of American classical music Art of the States, which received awards from the Aaron Copland Fund for Music and National Endowment for the Arts.
 A Portland resident since 2007, Matthew currently works at Reed College.

 Makino Hayashi